Puss in Boots (2011 film): Future

+Web-series

+Peacock Kids YouTube channel during 2014-2016 produced the web-series New Puss in Boots.
+Some of the episodes were later released on the Peacock website.

 Television series

 The film also spawned an animated series that premiered on Netflix on January 16, 2015.
 It aired 78 episodes across six seasons, with its final season released on the streaming service on January 26, 2018.
 The series is set before the events of the movie.
 Eric Bauza voices the titular character.